ayaki-sugawara/sonod/README.md

 In my experiment, Raspberry Pi can connect only 10 sensors at the same time.

-When an error occur, try below.
+When an error occur, try code below.
 Then, Restart All Program.

 ```bash
 sudo bluetoothctl